Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: Definitions

 with qubit $j$ as the node.
-It is non-negative for all the states that satisfy Eq. (\ref{ineq}), while for non-monogamous states, it possess negative values.
+It is non-negative for all the states that satisfy Eq.~(\ref{ineq}), while for non-monogamous states, it possess negative values.
 On the other hand, all monogamous quantum correlation measures have a positive monogamy score, for all multipartite states.
 An important aspect in defining both the monogamy inequality and the score is the role of the nodal qubit.
 For $n$ = 3, the monogamy score with respect to squared concurrence is independent of the choice of a nodal qubit \cite{monogamy}.
 However, for other quantum correlation measures and for $n >$ 3, this invariance is lost for general multiqubit states.
 A logical step is to consider the monogamy score after finding the minimal value across all choices of nodal qubits, i.e., $\delta^\cal{Q}(|\Psi\rangle) = \min_{j \in [1,n]}[\left\{\delta_{j}^\cal{Q}(|\Psi\rangle)\right\}]$, where $j \in [1,n]$ indicates that $j$ is chosen from among $\{1,2,\ldots,n\}$.

-The genuine multiparty entanglement of an $n$-qubit pure state, $|\Psi\rangle$, can be conceptualized by using the \emph{generalized geometric measure} (GGM) \cite{ggm,ABj1j2} (cf. \cite{gm-bunch}). $|\Psi\rangle$ is said to be genuinely multipartite entangled if it cannot be expressed as a product across any bipartition of the state.
-The Greenberger-Horne-Zeilinger (GHZ) \cite{GHZ} and the W \cite{W, threeslocc} states are the quintessential examples of genuinely multipartite entangled states.
+In recent years, there have been several attempts to characterize multipartite entanglement in terms of geometric measures \cite{ggm, ggm2, gm}, relative entropy \cite{relative}, characteristic polynomials of reduced states \cite{poly1}, and probabilistic distribution of bipartite entanglement \cite{Facchi}.
+In the present work, we consider the genuine multiparty entanglement of an $n$-qubit pure state, $|\Psi\rangle$, which can be conceptualized by using the \emph{generalized geometric measure} (GGM) \cite{ggm, ggm2} (cf. \cite{gm}). $|\Psi\rangle$ is said to be genuinely multipartite entangled if it cannot be expressed as a product across any bipartition of the state.
+The Greenberger-Horne-Zeilinger (GHZ) and the W states are the quintessential examples of genuinely multipartite entangled states.
 The GGM ($\cal{G}$) of the state $|\Psi\rangle$ can be reduced to